 For fun we will put you on track from south to north and when you visit the park you can speak like a native, and visit some, or all, depending on your inclination.
 Begin, as with all Letchworth lore, in front of Glen Iris.

 From Glen Iris you look across the gorge you are looking at the "Slide".
 It is an obvious unstable area and has been that way since the construction of the Genesee Valley Canal disturbed the soils.
-From here proceed northerly and you go up Eagle Hill.
-The name derives from two large eagle statues mounted on stone pillars that once stood beside the trail up to the house on the hill known as Lauterbrunen.
-Lauterbrunen was built by Mr. Letchworth and still stands.
+From here proceed northerly and you go up the beginning of what will become Eagle Hill.
+The name derives from a large eagle statue mounted on a stone pillar that once stood beside the trail up to the house on the hill known as Lauterbrunnen.
+Lauterbrunnen was built by Mr. Letchworth and is called the "Swiss Chalet" today.

-As you climb Eagle Hill you come to a level area that is known as the Plaza level.
-It is obviously not the top of the hill because you can see across the bridge over Degewanus Creek that there is more hill to climb.
+After a short climb you come to a level area that is known as the Plaza level.
+It is obviously not the top of the hill because you can see across the bridge over Dehgayasoh Creek that there is more hill to climb.
 This is due to the leveling of the topography and the fact that Pinewood Lodge is at this level, as is the turnoff to the left to go to the Mary Jemison area, and from the right comes traffic on the one way road up from the Upper Falls area of the park.

 Between the top of Eagle Hill and Inspiration Point, (many feel it is closer to Inspiration Point) is "Cole's Cliff", the area from which Thomas Cole painted a scene of the river and falls that hangs today in the historic mansion of former Governor Seward in Auburn, NY.
 Cole was a famous landscape painter whose works are displayed in the New York Museum of Art.